Safe Driving in Snow, Rain, Fog, and More

 Here are some basic safety tips for driving in unpredictable weather from the New York Department of Motor Vehicles:

 “A bit of rain, snow or ice makes roads slippery.
 Wet leaves can be slippery and hazardous.
 Reduced speed and increased following distance improve your safety under these conditions.
 Take additional care on curves, turns, and expressway ramps.

 In heavy rain, your tires can begin to ride on the water that is on top of the road pavement.
 This “hydroplaning” can cause complete loss of traction and control of steering.
 Hydroplaning normally occurs at higher speeds, but it also can occur if your tires are tread worn or not inflated properly.
 When there is heavy rain, it always makes sense to drive more slowly.
 If your vehicle begins to lose traction, decrease your speed even more.
 Good tires with deep tread help to prevent hydroplaning.

 Rain, fog or snow make it harder to see through your windshield, and difficult for other drivers to see you.
-New York State law requires you to turn on your headlights when the weather conditions require the use of windshield wipers to clear rain, snow, sleet or fog.
-“Daytime lights” do not qualify as headlights.
+If you are driving in weather conditions that require the use of windshield wipers (rain, snow, sleet, fog, etc.), turn on your headlights.

 High headlight beams reflect rain, fog, and snow as it falls.
 This makes it even harder for you to see.
 For better visibility during these weather conditions, keep your headlights on low beam.
 Reduce your speed.
 Signal your turns further ahead of time to give other drivers and roadway users more warning.
 Brake early when you decrease speed behind another vehicle or come to an intersection stop.

-The above is an excerpt from the article, “Special Driving Conditions.”
-For more information please visit dmv.ny.gov
+The above is an excerpt from the article, “Special Driving Conditions,” shared by the New York State Department of Motor Vehicles.